 - Next, the point cloud data is aligned with an existing CAD model, or previously scanned data in such a way as to provide the best fit for comparison.
 Best fit, also called a standard datum alignment is the typical comparison method, but nearly any type of comparison is possible.

 - Specialized software is used to compute the distance from each of the million+ points to its closest surface.
 It then colors the area of the surface under that point a color that corresponds to the magnitude of the deviation.
 Red colors normally indicate plus material and blue tones indicate a lack of material.

-Examples using SOLIDWORKS
+Examples of Deviation Analysis using SOLIDWORKS

 Checking the symmetry of a part requires the measurement and inspection of complex surfaces and raises a number of challenges both in terms of the equipment used and the measurement strategy.
 Verifying the symmetry allows the identification of the asymmetrical areas regarding critical elements.